kbaseincubator/kbase-github-pages-theme/docs/utilities/responsive-modifiers.md

 # Responsive modifiers

-Just the Docs spacing works in conjunction with a variety of modifiers that allow you to target specific screen sizes responsively.
+KBase Github Pages Theme spacing works in conjunction with a variety of modifiers that allow you to target specific screen sizes responsively.
 Use these in conjunction with spacing and display prefix and suffix classes.

 | Modifier | Screen size                         |
 | :------- | :---------------------------------- |